Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

          literal: OntologyPropertyReference
              Literal used for the search
          pattern: SearchPattern (default:= SearchPattern.REGEX)
-             Search pattern.
+             A search pattern.
 The chosen search pattern must fit the type of the entity.
          language_code: LocaleCode
              ISO-3166 Country Codes and ISO-639 Language Codes in the format '<language_code>_<country>', e.g., en_US.
          limit: int (default:= 30)